griffithlab/rnabio.org/_posts/0009-08-01-Integrated_Assignment_Answers.md

 **A12.)** Yes, there are about 523 significantly differntially expressed genes.
 Due to the fact that we're using a subset of the fully sequenced library for each sample, the SOX4 signal is not significant at the adjusted p-value level.
 You can try re-running the above exercise on your own by using all the reads from each sample in the original data set, which will give you greater resolution of the expression of each gene to build mean and variance estimates for eacch gene's expression.

-## PART 4: Differential Expression Analysis Visualization
+## Part 5: Differential Expression Analysis Visualization

 **Q13.)** What plots can you generate to help you visualize this gene expression profile